ppy/osu-wiki/wiki/Glossary/en.md

 Rank has three meanings:

-1. another word for a letter grade
+1. Another word for a letter grade.
-2. a player's standing in the online leaderboard (a.k.a. player ranking)
+2. A player's standing in the online leaderboard (also known as "player ranking").
-3. the verb "to rank", which is when someone second another moderator's nomination and include a submitted beatmap to the ranked beatmap list, making scores achieved by anyone playing it count towards each player's ranking.
+3. The verb "to rank".
+When someone seconds another moderator's nomination and include a submitted beatmap to the ranked beatmap list, making scores achieved by anyone playing it count towards each player's ranking.
-   Getting their beatmaps ranked is usually the goal of creators.

 ### Ranking